 Contact us and we’ll review your network and create an NIST Cybersecurity report.
 We then provide the report to you, with no obligation.
 Please fill out the form below.

-A NIST Cybersecurity Audit Lets You Look at Your Network Like a Hacker Would
+A NIST Cybersecurity Assessment Lets You Look at Your Network Like a Hacker Would

-Come springtime, the word “audit” has the power to strike fear into the heart of any taxpayer.
-After all, who wants to revisit the accounting of the past year?
-Generally speaking, audits have a way of shining a bright light into the dark corners, and present a complete, warts-and-all view of the situation at hand.
-While it’s an entirely different experience for those of us who try to look at the rosy side of a sales forecast, smart managers know audits have their benefits: It’s better to know what’s really going on.
+Generally speaking, IT assessments have a way of shining a bright light into the dark corners, and present a complete, warts-and-all view of the situation at hand.
+While it’s an entirely different experience for those of us who try to look at the rosy side of a sales forecast, smart managers know assessments have their benefits: It’s better to know what’s really going on.

 Never has it been more important to know what’s really happening in the dark corners than now, particularly for any business that functions with computers and phones connected to the Internet (i.e. most businesses today).
 And we mean any business.
 Cyberattacks target small- and mid-sized businesses at an alarming rate: 66 percent of businesses surveyed reported an attack in the last 12 months according to a study by the Ponemon Institute conducted on behalf of Keeper Security.
 The study went on to explain that companies that suffered a data breach spent an average of $1.2 million to ameliorate the effect of the breach, while contending with losses of an average of $1.9 million due to disruption of operations.
 To put it simply, the threat is real, and it is increasing, both in frequency and in lasting effect.